Cycle Cambodia touring Angkor to the beaches

-An unforgettable adventure, cycle touring from the heart of the former Angkor Kingdom to the sun-drenched island & beaches of Cambodia.
-Experience all the highlights from north to south, touring with an expert local guide and immersing yourself in the rich culture, history and warm smiles of ‘The Kingdom of Wonder’.
+An unforgettable adventure, bike touring from the heart of the former Khmer Kingdom of Angkor, through the capital Phnom Penh, to the charming coastal towns of Kep and Kampot.
+Experience all Cambodia's major highlights from north to south, cycle touring with an expert local guide and immersing yourself in the rich culture, history and warm smiles of ‘The Kingdom of Wonder’.

 This bike tour runs from Siem Reap to Sihanoukville.

-A visit to Angkor is sure to inspire and impress, but it will also leave you with a curiosity about what lies beyond the remnants of the ancient Kingdom.
-Satisfy that curiosity by exploring the interior: the lakes, rivers and finally the coast of Cambodia by bike.
+A cycle through the ancient kingdom of Angkor is sure to inspire and impress, but it will also leave you with a curiosity about what lies beyond the impressive temples.
+Satisfy that curiosity by exploring the interior of Cambodia: the lakes, rivers and finally the coast by bike.

 This is a pleasant, easily achievable ride that allows you to explore Cambodia in the best way possible, at handlebar height.
 We take a mostly flat route through the heart of the country visiting some lesser-known temple ruins and meeting the friendly Khmer people who live throughout the countryside.